How to Wash a Wrapped Car

 Detailing Spray for Vinyl Wraps (Optional): For added shine and protection after washing, consider using a detailing spray formulated for use on vinyl wraps.

-Preparing correctly with a focus on gentle, wrap-safe products and tools is the foundation of maintaining your vehicle's wrapped surfaces.
 By starting with a thorough inspection and gathering the right cleaning supplies, you’re setting the stage for a wash process that cleans effectively while safeguarding the longevity and beauty of your wrap.

 Step-by-Step Guide to Washing a Wrapped Car